-- Belgian lattice: Also known as Belgian fence, three or more V-shaped espaliers are woven together to create a lattice effect.
-The trees on either end are modified to finish to maintain the intended finished edge.
+- Belgian lattice: Also known as the Belgian fence, three or more V-shaped espaliers are woven together to create a lattice effect.
+The trees on either end are modified to maintain the intended finished edge.

 - Fan: A central trunk has branches angling out at 45-degree angles to create a fan shape.